 In Texas, a counterfeiting or forgery conviction can result in imprisonment (2-10 years) as well as fines of up to $10,000.
 That can compound depending on the number of incidents, the intent behind the counterfeiting, and the potential damages to life, health, and property.

 Counterfeiting, as in the DFW Airport case, also has a tendency to turn up in more serious criminal elements, thus increasing the severity of any conviction.
 These are factors to consider before knowingly entering into an agreement where you will be creating, handling, or transporting counterfeit goods.

 The key to any counterfeit goods defense is to know your position on the “supply chain.”
 Are you the creator, the distributor, or the end user?
 Did you lack the intent in using or transporting the product to defraud or harm someone else?

 If you can establish a good-faith belief the product was legitimate, that makes the prosecution’s desire to convict more difficult to accomplish.
 While it may not keep you out of trouble altogether, it can certainly lessen the legal repercussions.

-No attorney can guarantee your outcome when you find yourself facing counterfeiting charges, but experienced attorneys are worth their weight in actual gold (not pyrite).
+No attorney can guarantee your outcome when you find yourself facing counterfeiting charges.
+However, experienced attorneys are worth their weight in actual gold (not pyrite).
 They can help you devise a strong strategy for fighting the charges.
 John Teakell offers services for a variety of white-collar crimes, including counterfeit goods defense.
 He’s willing to help in any way he can.
-Just give him a call or reach out online.
+Just give him a call at or reach out online.